 Transfer papers will be completed by the nursing staff.
 A physician from rehab will be caring for you in consultation with your surgeon.
 Expect to stay three to five days, based on your progress.
-The decision on when to be discharged from rehab is not up to your surgeon; it is ultimately your decision.
 Upon discharge home, instructions will be given to you by the Rehab Staff.
-Take your copy of The Playbook with you.
+Take your Playbook with you.